-- Once patients return to their home, we understand that patients may need help with medication with sleep, energy, appetite, anxiety, etc. and if we do not provide this, patients may want to seek illicit medication by other means.
+- Once patients return to their home, we understand that patients may need help with medication for sleep, energy, appetite, anxiety, etc. We provide this to help patients from seeking illicit medication by other means.

 - Needed medication is available to all patients.

-- The medication we can offer patients for their comfort is short term and never addicting and only provided for 1 week at a time.
+- The medication we offer patients is for their comfort short term and never addicting.
+Medications are prescribed for 1 week at a time.

-- We must be assured that someone other than the patient will control and dispense the medication.
+- We must be assured that someone other than the patient controls and dispenses the medication.

-- We listen to our patient's needs and call in prescriptions to their local pharmacy in whichever state they live in.
+- We listen to our patient’s needs and call in prescriptions to their local pharmacy in whichever state they live.

 - The majority of our patients travel to us from all over the country so we routinely call in medication if needed, to the patient’s local pharmacy.